Vegetarian White Bean Chili

 - Add onions, season with sea salt, and cook, stirring frequently, until soft, about 6-8 minutes.

-- Add white beans, green chilis, and broth to pot.
+- Add white beans, green chilis, and broth to the pot.
 Bring to a boil.
-Lower heat to low and simmer for 15 minutes.
+Lower the heat to low and simmer for 15 minutes.

-- Blend some of the soup with an immersion blender or transferring to a blender and then adding back into the soup.
+- Blend some of the soup with an immersion blender or transfer it to a blender and then add it back into the soup.
 (This helps make it creamy, without adding any cream!)

 - Stir in corn and simmer another 5-10 minutes.